-Renewable Generation Connection Impact Assessments Completed on Time
+o Renewable Generation Connection Impact Assessments Completed on Time

 Due to technical challenges associated with integrating renewable generation in isolated distribution systems, the IESO FIT (Feed-in-Tariff) programs are not available to customers in Remotes' service territory.
-Remotes does offer a program to allow renewable generation to connect to its distribution systems, but, when they occur, most of the installations are smaller than 10 kW and do not require a Connection Impact Assessment (CIA).
+Remotes does offer a program to allow renewable generation to connect to its distribution systems, but, when they occur, most of the installations are small and do not require a Connection Impact Assessment (CIA).

-o New Micro-embedded Generation Facilities Connected On Time
+New Micro-embedded Generation Facilities Connected On Time

-No installations were reported in 2015.
+5 new micro-embedded solar installations connected to Remotes' distribution systems in 2016.
+All of them were completed on time.
 This metric measures the company's success in connecting micro-embedded generation facilities (less than 10kW) 95% of the time within a five business day window.